MaterializeInc/materialize/doc/user/content/sql/show-index.md

 ------|-----
 _on&lowbar;name_ | The name of the object whose indexes you want to show.
 If omitted, all indexes in the cluster are shown.
 _cluster&lowbar;name_ | The cluster to show indexes from.
 If omitted, indexes from all clusters are shown.
-**EXTENDED** | Returns system indexes as well as user-created indexes.
-By default, only user-created indexes are returned.
-**FULL** | Returns all materialized views, including their associated cluster and type.

 ## Details